Kenneth-29/Kenneth-29/README.md

-Full Names: Kenneth Phatsimo Mogopodi
-Date of Birth: 29-Aug-XXXX 😄

-Renowned Java and Dart developer
+Renowned Java and Dart developer 😄